 Cold symptoms usually build, peak, and slowly disappear.
 No treatment is necessary for a cold, but some medications can ease symptoms.

 For example, decongestants may decrease drainage and open the nasal passages.
 Pain relievers may help with fever and headache.
 Cough medication may help as well.
 Colds will typically last from a few days to about a week or longer.

 In some instances, a cold may cause swelling in the sinuses, preventing the outflow of mucus.
 This can lead to a sinus infection.

-If you live in the Houston Texas area and have sinus pain — pain around the face and eyes — and thick yellow or green mucus that persist after a week, then you should contact Sinus Specialist ENT Dr Yeung at Houston Sinus Surgery to determine if you have a sinus infection.
+If you live in the Houston Texas area and have sinus pain — pain around the face and eyes — and thick yellow or green mucus that persist after a week, then you should contact Sinus Specialist ENTs Dr. Yeung and Dr. Hershey at Houston Sinus Surgery to determine if you have a sinus infection.

 A sinus infection is inflammation or swelling of your sinuses.
 Normally, your sinuses are filled with air.
 When the sinuses become blocked and filled with fluid, bacteria can grow there and cause infection.
 This infection is sinusitis.

 - Pressure or pain around the face and eyes